 As with most conditions, it is your overall lifestyle that is the greatest predictor of well-being or illness.
 Read down the list below and see which areas in your lifestyle need to be addressed to prevent constipation from setting in:

-These recommendations are based upon common practices for a healthy lifestyle and are not to be a replacement for medical care.
+These recommendations are based on common practices for a healthy lifestyle and are not to be a replacement for medical care.
 Contact your health care practitioner should you have any concerns.

 It’s not uncommon today to be unfamiliar with planning and healthy meal prep.
 These skills are vitally important to your bowel health and with a series of simple steps can become a part of your everyday routine.